jundalisay/superb/content/en/material/solutions/light-based-computing.md

-+++
+---
+heading: "Using the advantages of light for computing"
+title: "Light-based Computing"
-heading   = "Using the advantages of light for computing" title       = "Light-based Computing" description = "Sequential Light based Computing is one of the technologies that can be developed from Material Superphysics.
-It aims to complement non-linear quantum computing" date        = "2020-01-01" author      = "Juan" linkTitle   = "Light Based Computing" banner      = "/photos/physics/elec.jpg" categories  = ["Material Superphysics"] linkb = "/material/electrons-are-positive" linkbtext = "electrons-are-positive" linkf = "/material/solutions/10-problems" linkftext = "10 Problems in Physics" icon = "/icons/spmat.png" aliases = [ "/articles/material/light-based-computing", "/material/light-based-computing/"
+description: "Sequential Light based Computing is one of the technologies that can be developed from Material Superphysics.
+It aims to complement non-linear quantum computing"
-]
-+++
+date: "2020-01-01"
+author: "Juan"
+linkTitle: "Light Based Computing"
+icon: "/icons/spmat.png"
+aliases:
+  /articles/material/light-based-computing
+  /material/light-based-computing/
+---

 Light, as analog waves, carry more data as "R-O-Y-G-B-I-V" than electrons that can only carry digital binary data as "ON-OFF" at a time.
 This analog light data can then [be absorbed by glass or semiconductor crystals](https://www.networkworld.com/article/3338081/light-based-computers-to-be-5000-times-faster.html) to be processed by normal computer logic.